 SEAL’s time: 15 minutes

-This is a hard one, even Goggins couldn’t go straight to ten without dropping to his knees after the sixth set.
-Yet all he kept saying was: “This is great.”
+This is a hard one, even Goggins couldn’t go straight to ten push-ups without dropping to his knees after the sixth set.
+Yet all he kept saying was “This is great.”

 4) Run, Push-up, Run

-Instead of doing the typical 6 miles run, Goggins makes Itzler do 25 push-ups every half mile.
+Instead of doing a typical 6 mile run, Goggins makes Itzler do 25 push-ups every half mile.
 Also, each mile time must be faster than the last.

 Start at a 9 minute-mile pace.